 How to Fix a Clogged Vape Cartridge

-If you suspect that the vape cartridge is blocked or clogged, there are a few things you can do to potentially fix the issue.
+If you suspect that the vape cartridge is blocked or clogged, there are a few things you can do to potentially fix the issue and unclog a vape cart.
 Follow these steps to save your cartridge from certain death.

 - Locate the airflow holes